legacy-orchid/Website/content/docs/active.md

 </a>
 ```

-You can also provide certain paths or routes to be exluded when being considered.
+You can also provide certain paths or routes to be exuded when being considered.

 ```php
 active(['pages/*', 'not:pages/contact'])